 To personalize your timeline further, you can also make some changes to the chart area using the customization options available in the Format pane’s Chart and Axis tabs of the Format pane.
 For instance, you can:

 Customize fonts: While still in the same tab, you can change the font type, style and size for the entire chart using the options under Chart Fonts.
-I chose to change the style from Regular to Medium to make the text more easily readable.
+We chose to change the style from Regular to Medium to make the text more easily readable.